 For those considering a final salary pension transfer in many cases made the transfer into a SIPP (Self Invested Personal Pension) but the SSAS option is also available.
 SIPP’s are subject to a higher level of regulation than an SSAS leaving the SSAS option as the preferred route for scammers.

 With final salary pension transfer values on many schemes at an all time high the opportunity for scammers is obvious.
 They typically try to persuade final salary pension scheme members to transfer out of their scheme to access a high return investment opportunity they would not otherwise be able to access.
 They use the SSAS as a vehicle to action the transfer to attempt to fly under the RADAR of pension regulators.
 The pension fund may then be (worse case) stolen or (best case) placed in some dubious investment with the scammer taking a large fee.

 Potential New Regulation

-Regulation of SSAS schemes has steadily increased over the past fifteen to twenty years, although some at the Pension Regulator still consider a SSAS as an “open goal for scammers. ”An outright ban on the creation of new SSAS schemes or a total ban on pension transfers to a SSAS scheme remain a possibility but it is more likely that regulation will be increased.
+Regulation of SSAS schemes has steadily increased over the past fifteen to twenty years, although some at the Pension Regulator still consider an SSAS as an “open goal for scammers. ”An outright ban on the creation of new SSAS schemes or a total ban on pension transfers to an SSAS scheme remains a possibility but it is more likely that regulation will be increased.

 It is possible a recognised trustee will be required for any new SSAS or strict conditions on who may set up a scheme could be put in place.
-A HMRC list of approved SSAS operators could be introduced or restrictions may be applied to the investments that may be held in a SSAS.
+An HMRC list of approved SSAS operators could be introduced or restrictions may be applied to the investments that may be held in an SSAS.
 It is also possible the one member schemes option could be removed.